Taxation

 The Faroese tax system is based around a set of direct and indirect taxes.

-Government tax is based on a progressive system, meaning that the tax rate rises as the amount subject to taxation rises.
 No tax is paid on the first DKK 65,000 of the taxable income.
 A fixed amount and a tax rate increasing from 15 to 30 per cent is paid on the remaining income.

 A person earning between DKK 330,000 and DKK 800,000 pays DKK 44,500 of the first DKK 330,000 and 25 percent of the remaining income.